go101/immutable-value-proposal/README.md

 This proposal will add a new value property `ref_modifiable` for each value, which means whether or not the values referenced (either directly or indirectly) by that value are modifiable.

-The permutation of thw two properties result 4 genres of values:
+The permutation of thw two properties results 4 genres of values:
 1. `{self_modifiable: true, ref_modifiable: true}`.
    Such as variables.
 1. `{self_modifiable: true, ref_modifiable: false}`.